redis/redis-doc/commands/xtrim.md

 Depending on the strategy, exact trimming means:

 * `MAXLEN`: the trimmed stream's length will be exactly the minimum between its original length and the specified `threshold`.
-* `MINID`: the oldest ID in the stream will be exactly the minimum between its original oldest ID and the specified `threshold`.
+* `MINID`: the oldest ID in the stream will be exactly the maximum between its original oldest ID and the specified `threshold`.

 Nearly exact trimming
 ---